 Interestingly, a meta-analysis of 8 studies, including 470 women with PCOS showed that women with PCOS compared with women without PCOS are more prone to the development of an eating disorder (Lee et al., 2019).

 So, what does this all mean for you?
-Are you destined to struggle with disordered eating behaviors for the rest of your life?
+Are you destined to struggle with disordered eating behaviours for the rest of your life?
 Absolutely not!
 There are some things that you can do.

 How to Improve or Avoid Disordered Eating with PCOS

 If you have been reading this and alarm bells are ringing, you may want to think about seeking professional help.
 If food or even body image has become something of an obsession or it dominates your thought life, perhaps it is time to see someone who specializes in treating eating disorders.

 Yes, PCOS can be managed by the foods that we eat.
 But, obsessing or thinking about food or your PCOS all of the time is not helpful longer-term and may seriously impact on your quality of life.

 There is no doubt in my mind that following a good PCOS diet is helpful for PCOS.
 But striving for perfection is exhausting and unrealistic.
 There may well be times that you fall off the bandwagon, give in to cravings, have whatever the heck you want.